Amstetten, Lower Austria: Sights

 Amstetten has several churches.
 There is a small forest and a river for walking opportunities.
-There is an indoor and outdoor swimming pool, the 'Naturbad', which is designed to bring the aesthetics of a natural pool into a manmade pool.
-The pool has a sauna and a slide.
+There is an indoor and outdoor swimming pool, the 'Stadtbad', which offers attractions such as two slides, a current pool and its own park, the 'Uferpark'.
 There are several gyms in Amstetten as well as a dance and music school.

-Nightlife

-Amstetten has several bars and clubs.
-K1 is in a cellar and is popular among the younger party-goers.
-There are also two metal bars including the 'Pandora Bar'.

 Transport

 Amstetten has a train station that is served by OEBB trains and the Westbahn trains.
-From the station, there are direct rail services to Linz and Vienna, as well as local tourist attraction Melk.
+From the station, there are direct rail services to Vienna, Munich and Salzburg as well as local tourist attraction Melk.